serraict/dremio-mcp/README.md

 # Additional information

-This repository is intended to be open source software that encourages conributions of features, issues and fixes.
+This repository is intended to be open source software that encourages conributions of any kind, like adding features, reporting issues and contributing fixes.
 This is not a part of Dremio product support.